The Craft of Human Resources

 When we rebuilt our house we had more than 10 different craftsmen come in to do special jobs.
 Each had their own special expertise and none could possibly do what the others did.
 The result was a beautiful, well working home.

 Of course none of this is possible without the help of an Architect.
 The architect looks at the house or building as a whole, and he or she sees the big picture.
 The Architect makes sure that the house flows well, the kitchen is useful, and the outside house is attractive and fits into the neighborhood.

 Craftsmen hone and develop their craft.
 They get better and better at it every year.

 A recent survey by Bloomberg BNA found that 66% of HR organizations have at least one specialist on staff, up from 47% in 2003.
 This is no surprise: hr roles and capabilities have become far more complex and important over the last five years.

 Consider the research we uncovered in our 2012 High-Impact HR and Learning research:

 - Staffing and recruiting professionals now have hundreds of new tools, technologies, and solutions to draw upon.
 Systems like LinkedIn, social sourcing tools, new assessment tools, workforce databases, search tools, and other BigData offerings are totally changing the nature of sourcing and recruiting.
-They must understand marketing, employment branding, social networking, and work more closely with corporate marketing than ever before.
+They must understand employment branding, social networking, marketing vs corporate marketing, and how online marketing helps build successful corporations more than ever before.